nib-health-funds/react-demo/README.md

     gulp test

-Run all the tests in PhantomJS.
+Run all the tests.

-#### debug
+#### test.watch

-    gulp debug
+    gulp test.watch

-Run a test server so you can debug the tests in the browser.
+Run all the tests whenever the tests or code changes.

 #### optimise